-(formerly ATH-028) This course is an introduction to fundamentals, techniques and procedures of intercollegiate football with a focus on defensive philosophies.
-Skill area such as block destruction, turnovers, tackling, and techniques specific to a defensive position will be covered.
+This course is an introduction to fundamentals, techniques and procedures of intercollegiate football with a focus on defensive philosophies.
+Skill areas such as block destruction, turnovers, tackling, and techniques specific to a defensive position will be covered.
 May be repeated three times.
 SC